TarekIdrees/Kunth-Morris-Pratt-Algorithm/README.md

 # Kunth-Morris-Pratt-Algorithm
 * The Knuth-Morris-Pratt (KMP) algorithm allows efficient searching for patterns in non-indexed strings.
-The first step in the KMP algorithm is to construct the failure links automaton for the pattern that we need to search for.
+The first step in the KMP algorithm is to construct the failure links automaton for the pattern that we need to search for then apply the search technique.
 # Functions
 * getPrefix
 ```